rambunction4330/CppResources/README.md

  - to learn Vim (a command line text editor) just type `vimtutor` into the terminal.
 (Text editor)
  - https://www.tutorialspoint.com/unix/index.htm (Unix overview)
  - http://www.ee.surrey.ac.uk/Teaching/Unix/ (Unix Overview)

-  You do not need to go through all of these links.
-Try to get to the actual programming part down rather than getting bogged down in boring conceptual details which will make you lose enthusiasm.
-See how far you can get on a webpage.
-You'll outgrow it, but it will make sure you don’t get stuck trying to install the right version of a command-line tool you don’t understand as I have so often done.
-I wish you all a great summer and I hope to see you next year in robotics.

-Please feel free to reach out for any clarification, George Jurgiel